octaviogarcia/LaravelBackgroundJob/README.md

   - backgroundJobsMaxRunning(): int
     Maximum jobs to be running at the same time.
 Currently "2" (easier for testing).
 NULL for infinite

+  - backgroundJobLogFile(BackgroundJobId): string
+    Path to a file where all logging will be appended.

   - backgroundJobFreeSpot(): bool
     Logic for waiting/running